How hard is it to get a mortgage in London? Find out here.

 Thankfully there is a way for key workers to own their own homes.

-Most are outlined in the section above, but you can go here for more information on key worker mortgages.
+Most are outlined in the section above, but we also have more information in our key worker mortgages guide

 Are there mortgages for teachers in London?

 Teachers fall into the ‘key worker’ bracket so the above details apply.
-If you’re looking for more information, consult our article on mortgages for teachers here.
+If you’re looking for more information, consult our article on mortgages for teachers.

 Where can I find the best mortgage interest rates in London?